SpongeBob SquarePants: Setting

-The series takes place primarily in the benthic underwater city of Bikini Bottom located in the Pacific Ocean beneath the real-life coral reef known as Bikini Atoll.
-(Note: In 2015, Tom Kenny confirmed the fictitious city is named after Bikini Atoll.
-He denied an Internet fan theory, however, that connected the series' characters to nuclear testing that occurred on the atoll.
-In 2024, Mr. Lawrence said the theory was "absolutely true.")
-Its citizens are mostly multicolored fish who live in buildings made from ship funnels and use "boatmobiles", amalgamations of cars and boats, as a mode of transportation.
+The series takes place primarily in the fictional underwater city of Bikini Bottom located in the Pacific Ocean beneath the real-life coral reef known as Bikini Atoll.
+(Note: Attributed to multiple references:) Its citizens are mostly multicolored fish who live in buildings made from ship funnels, and use "boatmobiles" for transportation.
 Recurring locations within Bikini Bottom include the neighboring houses of SpongeBob, Patrick, and Squidward; two competing restaurants, the Krusty Krab and the Chum Bucket; Mrs. Puff's Boating School, which includes a driving course and a sunken lighthouse; the Treedome, an oxygenated glass enclosure where Sandy lives; Shady Shoals Rest Home; a seagrass meadow called Jellyfish Fields; and Goo Lagoon, a subaqueous brine pool that is a popular beach hangout.

-When the SpongeBob crew began production of the series' pilot episode, they were tasked with designing stock locations, to be used repeatedly, where most scenes would take place, like the Krusty Krab and SpongeBob's pineapple house.
-The idea was "to keep everything nautical", so the crew used plenty of rope, wooden planks, ships' wheels, netting, anchors, boilerplates, and rivets to create the show's setting.
+When the SpongeBob crew began production of the series' pilot episode, they were tasked with designing stock locations where many scenes would take place.
+The idea was "to keep everything nautical", so the crew included objects like ropes, wooden planks, ships' wheels, netting, anchors, boilerplates, and rivets.
 Transitions between scenes are marked by bubbles filling the screen, accompanied by the sound of rushing water.
+The settings also feature "sky flowers", which have a similar function to clouds, according to background designer Kenny Pittenger.
+The sky flowers are also meant to "evoke the look of a flower-print Hawaiian shirt".

-The series features "sky flowers" as a main setting feature.
-When series background designer Kenny Pittenger was asked what they were, he answered, "They function as clouds in a way, but since the show takes place underwater, they aren't really clouds.
-Because of the Tiki influence on the show, the background painters use a lot of pattern."
-Pittenger said the sky flowers were meant to "evoke the look of a flower-print Hawaiian shirt".
+In 2015, Tom Kenny, who voices SpongeBob, denied a fan theory claiming that the series' characters are mutants who were exposed to nuclear testing at Bikini Atoll.
+In 2024, Plankton voice actor Mr. Lawrence said the theory is true, and that the real-life nuclear testing influenced other aspects of the show as well.